 The ferry ride to Itsukushima island just took about 10 minutes, and from the terminal, it was a 10-minute walk to our hotel for the night, the Miyajima Hotel Makoto.
 As expected, we couldn’t check in yet, as hotels in Japan are quite strict with their check-in time.
-Fortunately, we could store our luggage there.
+Fortunately, we could store our luggage.

 Miyajima, the Shrine island as popularly known, is more of a village and so it was just a short walk from our hotel to the coast through a shopping street full of souvenir shops, that were just opening.
 We saw the first attraction of Miyajima, the free-roaming deers that aren’t really scared of the visitors.
 Deers are thought of as sacred in the native Shinto religion because they are considered as messengers of the gods.
 Anyway, we came to the island’s biggest attraction, the World Heritage Site Itsukushima Shrine, or the “Floating Shrine”.
 We paid the entrance fee and walked through the impressive site and of course adored the torii gate at sea as it was high tide.